Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Analysis of ACTG175

 We formally specify the treatment regime family as follows: receive ZDV+ddC if baseline CD4 $\geq \psi_{\text{CD4}}$ cells/mm\textsuperscript{3} and weight $\geq \psi_{\text{W}}$ kg, and otherwise receive ZDV+ddI.
 We employ a clinically meaningful parameter grid with the CD4 thresholds from 200 to 600 cells/mm\textsuperscript{3} in steps of 5 units, and the weight threshold from 50 to 100 kg in steps of 1 unit.
 All estimators are evaluated using 500 bootstrap replications and the same performance metrics as in the simulations, except that bias terms are omitted because the true value surface is unknown.
-For nGAW, we set $m=20$, yielding $c=0.625$ and $k=0.5$.
-For nBAW, we use $\lambda_{\text{bias}} = 1$ and candidate windows $\delta$s \{0, 2, 4, 6, 8, 10\} for CD4 and \{0, 1, 2\} for weight.
+For nGCW, we use benchmark configuration $c=1.0$ and $k=0.5$.
+For nBCW, we use $\lambda_{\text{bias}} = 1$ and candidate windows $\delta$s \{0, 2, 4, 6, 8, 10\} for CD4 and \{0, 1, 2\} for weight.

 Figure~\ref{fig:IPW_AIPW_surf} displays the estimated IPW and AIPW value surfaces.
 Under IPW, the optimal regime is identified at $(\psi_{\text{CD4}},\psi_{\text{W}}) = (280, 97)$, suggesting that ZDV+ddI should be recommended for most of the patients unless body weight is massive, aligning with the fact that ddC is associated with higher toxicity and adverse effects \citep{abrams1994comparative}.
 The AIPW surface shows the same general pattern but with a mild bimodal structure.
 The estimated optimal regime occurs at $(\psi_{\text{CD4}},\psi_{\text{W}}) = (220, 97)$, suggesting a relatively flat value region for CD4 thresholds between approximately 220 and 280, rather than a fundamentally different treatment recommendation.